Henny Penny

-"Henny Penny", more commonly known in the United States as "Chicken Little" and sometimes as "Chicken Licken", is a European folk tale with a moral in the form of a cumulative tale about a chicken who believes that the world is coming to an end.
+"Henny Penny" (more commonly known in the United States as "Chicken Little" and sometimes as "Chicken Licken") is a European folk tale with a moral in the form of a cumulative tale about a chicken who believes that the world is coming to an end.
 The phrase "The sky is falling!" features prominently in the story, and has passed into the English language as a common idiom indicating a hysterical or mistaken belief that disaster is imminent.
-Similar stories go back more than 25 centuries, and "Henny Penny" continues to be referred to in a variety of media.
+Similar stories go back more than 25 centuries and "Henny Penny" continues to be referred to in a variety of media.

 The story and its name

 The story is listed as Aarne–Thompson–Uther Index type 20C, which includes international examples of folktales that make light of paranoia and mass hysteria.

 There are several Western versions of the story, of which the best-known concerns a chick which believes that the sky is falling when an acorn falls on its head.
 The chick decides to tell the king and, on its journey, meets other animals which join it in the quest.
 After this point, there are many endings.
-In the most familiar, a fox invites them to its lair and then eats them all.
+In the most familiar, a fox joins them, leads them to its lair, and then eats them all.

 In most retellings, the animals have rhyming names, commonly Chicken Licken or Chicken Little, Henny Penny or Hen-Len, Cocky Locky, Ducky Lucky or Ducky Daddles, Drakey Lakey, Goosey Loosey or Goosey Poosey, Gander Lander, Turkey Lurkey, and Foxy Loxy or Foxy Woxy.

 In the United States, the most common name for the story is "Chicken Little", as attested by illustrated books for children dating from the early 19th century.
 In Britain, it is best known as "Henny Penny" and "Chicken Licken".